aichaghanam/Excel...-Personal-finance-tracker/README.md

-Personal Finance Dashboard Report
+# Personal Finance Dashboard Report
-1. Objective

 The purpose of this dashboard is to track and better manage my personal finances over a period of five months.
 It allows me to visualize my income and expenses, identify spending habits, and make data-driven decisions to improve my financial health.